How Sleep Helps Your Special Needs Child Learn and Grow

 With better sleep comes better emotional regulation, energy, and concentration.
 In this way, better sleep can help calm symptoms of ADD and OCD.
 It is amazing what a good refreshing night’s sleep can do, not just for those with ADD/ADHD/OCD, but for everyone.

 Kids can’t live without sleep, so supporting good sleep is essential for your child’s health and well-being.
 Good sleep habits, clinical treatment, and lifestyle changes can offer relief for sleep struggles in children.

 Treatment for jaw disorders is important for the management of pain and improvement of sleep issues.
-With treatment, children can sleep better because their airways are opened up and there’s more room for their tongues.
+With treatment, children can sleep better because the right treatment will open their airways and there’s more room for their tongues.
 The better your child can breathe at night while they are sleeping, the more quality sleep they’re likely to get.

 Children with jaw disorders may struggle with pain and sleep.
 The good news is that the right treatment can offer a solution for both.
 Support healthy child sleep with TMJ therapy and healthy sleep habits.
 Make sure to consult your child’s physician if your child’s inability to sleep is interfering with their quality of life.
 You might also consider changing their diet with expert help or even personal training in order to foster independence and aid their overall health.

 Sara Westgreen is a researcher for the sleep science hub Tuck.com.
 She sleeps on a king-size bed in Texas, where she defends her territory against cats all night.
 A mother of three, she enjoys beer, board games, and getting as much sleep as she can get her hands on.